 The fund seeks a high level of income consistent with maximum credit protection and moderate fluctuation in principal.

 The fund invests at least 80% of its net assets in U.S Treasury securities, which are backed by the full faith and credit of the federal government.
 The remainder is invested in other securities backed by the full faith and credit of the U.S. government.
-The portfolio’s weighted average maturity is expected to range between three and ten years.
+The fund's weighted average maturity is expected to normally range between three and ten years.

-Click on the risk/reward spectrum below to view the funds in that category
+Click on the risk spectrum below to view the funds in that category

 All investments are subject to market risk, including the possible loss of principal.
 The fund should have minimal credit risk because it invests only in securities backed by the federal government and other investments involving such securities.
 The primary source of risk is the possibility of rising interest rates, which generally cause bond prices, and a bond fund's share price, to fall.
 Longer-term bonds are subject to the greatest price swings because the longer the maturity, the greater the price decline when rates rise and the greater the price increase when rates fall.
 Unlike the Treasury securities in which the fund invests, an investment in the fund is not insured or guaranteed by the U.S. government.